MEET OUR STAFF

 KATIE PADGETT BROWN

 A native of Lexington, KY, Katie Padgett Brown began her dance training at the Diana Evans School of Dance, performing at festivals, concerts, and competitions across the country.
-With over two decades of teaching experience in Virginia, Maryland, Washington, DC, Kentucky, and North Carolina, she is dedicated to rhythm tap education and believes every student can thrive with the right tools.
+With over two decades of teaching experience in Virginia, Maryland, Washington, DC, Kentucky, and North Carolina, she is dedicated to rhythm tap education and believes every student can thrive with the right mindset and tools.

-Katie has studied with legendary tap artist Dianne Walker for over 20 years and is part of the inaugural cohort of tap dancers and musicians in the Heather Cornell Legacy Project.
-She has also trained with Gene Medler, Brenda Bufalino, Josh Hilberman, Michelle Dorrance, Derick Grant, Lisa LaTouche, and many others.
 Performance credits include the Kennedy Center Gala hosted by Julie Andrews and Angela Lansbury with the NSO Pops conducted by Marvin Hamlisch, and Lincoln Center with the New York Philharmonic alongside Kristin Chenoweth and Raúl Esparza.

 In 2022, Katie earned the Level 1 Copasetic Canon Certification and a Tap Teacher Training Certificate from the American Tap Dance Foundation.
-In 2025, she established Rhythmic Potluck to foster collaboration and community among tap dancers, musicians, and rhythmic artists in the Raleigh area.
+In 2025, she established Rhythmic Potluck to foster collaboration and community among tap dancers, musicians,

 Her students have gone on to dance with M.A.D.D.
 Rhythms, Music from the Sole, Dorrance Dance, Chicago Tap Theatre, The Juilliard School, The Mark Morris Dance Group, Houston Ballet 2, The Richmond Ballet, The National Ballet of Canada, The Boston Ballet, Ballet West, The School of American Ballet, numerous Broadway shows, national tours, regional theatre productions, and college and university dance programs across the United States.